Ripeness in viticulture: Varying ripeness levels for different wines

 What constitutes "ripeness" will vary according to what style of wine is being produced as well as the particular views of winemakers and viticulturists on what optimal ripeness is.
 The style of wine is usually dictated by the balance between sugars and acids.
-What may be considered "ripe" for one winemaker could be considered under ripe to another winemaker or even overripe to yet a third winemaker.
+What may be considered "ripe" for one winemaker could be considered underripe to another winemaker or even overripe to yet a third winemaker.
 Climate and the particular grape variety will also play a role in determining ripeness and date of harvest.
 In very hot climates, such as certain areas in California and Australia, ripeness is usually achieved around 30 days after veraison starts while in much cooler climates, like the Loire Valley and parts of Germany, this may not occur until 70 days after veraison.
 The ripening periods for each individual grape variety will vary with grapes such as Cabernet Sauvignon taking much longer to ripen compared to early ripening varieties such as Chardonnay and Pinot noir.

 Since over the course of ripening sugars in the grapes increase, the sweetness level as well as the potential alcohol level of the wine will play a considerable role in dictating when a grape is "ripe" enough.
 This is because sugars are converted by yeast into alcohol by the process of fermentation.
 The greater the concentration of sugars in the grape, the greater the potential alcohol level.
-However, most strains of winemaking yeast have difficulties surviving in an alcohol solution above 15% alcohol by volume (ABV) and cease fermentation before all the sugar is converted in alcohol.
+However, most strains of winemaking yeast have difficulties surviving in an alcohol solution above 15% alcohol by volume (ABV) and cease fermentation before all the sugar is converted into alcohol.
 This leaves a certain amount of residual sugar which influences the sweetness level of the wine.
 Wines that are destined to be sweet, such as dessert wines, are often called late harvest wines because they are harvested at extreme points of ripeness much later than when regular table wine grapes have been harvested.